The present-day Skaneateles Library had its beginnings in 1877, but there were many forerunners.

 In 1881, Lydia Cobane was appointed librarian, a position she held for the next 42 years.

-The library’s first home was an office in the Legg Block, and its first book order was an offer of $155 for the contents of the Petheram lending library.
+The library’s first home was an office in the east end of the Legg Block, and its first book order was an offer of $155 for the contents of the Petheram lending library.
 Within a year, the reading room held 2,162 books with another 800 out on loan.
 There were 11 daily papers, 22 weekly papers and 11 monthly magazines.
 The librarian reported that an average of 40 “men” visited the room daily, but it was two women who kept the library solvent.
 Juliet Thayer (wife of the builder of Legg Hall and daughter of the man for whom it was named) offered the library a free lease for five years, and Amie Lapham pledged $200 annually for the same term.

 :: The Building ::